KVOF-TV: KUDO

 After filing in August 1965, the Bay Broadcasting Company received a construction permit for a new television station on San Francisco's channel 38 in April 1968, beating out an application by Reporter Broadcasting Company.
 Reporter Broadcasting, affiliated with The Sun-Reporter and owned by Carlton Benjamin Goodlett and other local stockholders, proposed a television station geared to San Francisco's minority communities; Bay, led by KGO-TV sports editor Bud Foster, had lengthy experience in local radio and television.

 From studios at 760 Harrison Street, KUDO made its debut on Bay Area screens on December 28, 1968, which made it the last of four different UHF station debuts and relaunches in San Francisco in the same year.
-The inaugural telecast featured Carol Doda dressed as Father Time; she would have been Santa Claus if rain had not delayed channel 38's sign-on a week.
+The inaugural telecast featured Carol Doda dressed as Father Time; she would have been Santa Claus if rain had not delayed channel 38's sign-on by a week.
 Foster took a different approach to programming channel 38 than would have been typical of an independent station.
 Instead of relying on reruns or movies, the station aired a variety of local programs, including a Saturday show known as On the Town that would go live to local events.
 One sports talk program was hosted by Willie Mays.
 Oakland Seals hockey games also aired on the new station, as did daily stock market coverage.

 Watching KUDO, the new UHF station, can give you the sensation of owning your private television station—because, when you are tuned in, you often get the feeling that probably nobody else is watching.